jordancalhoun/jordancalhoun.com/README.md

 Small personal website used for playing around and learning Svelte & Typescript.
 This is a learning while doing project; therefore, expect some oddities as well as some best practices missed.
 I will continue to update the repo as I have time to learn SvelteKit and Typescript more.

-If you see any issues and would like to fix please submit a PR, I appricate any help!
+If you see any issues and would like to fix please submit a PR, I appreciate any help!

 # Install